Indian locomotive class WAG-9

 The Indian locomotive class WAG-9 is a class of 25 kV AC electric locomotives that was developed in 1995 by ABB for Indian Railways.
 The model name stands for broad gauge (W), AC Current (A), Goods traffic (G), 9th generation (9) locomotive.
 They entered service in 1996.
 A total of 5140 WAG-9 have been built at Chittaranjan Locomotive Works (CLW), with more units being built at Banaras Locomotive Works (BLW), Bharat Heavy Electricals Limited (BHEL) and Patiala Locomotive Works (PLW).
-It was the most powerful freight locomotive in the Indian Railways fleet until the introduction of the WAG-12.
+It was the most powerful freight locomotive in the Indian Railways fleet until the introduction of the WAG-12 and WAG D-9.

 The WAG-9 class was built to haul freight trains.
 A passenger variant of the WAG-9 was developed, the WAP-7, with a modified gear ratio to pull lighter loads at higher speeds.
-EF9K, previously known as WAG-9HH which has a power of 9,000hp has been developed.
+EF9K, previously known as WAG-9HH which has a power of 9,000 hp has been developed.
 EF12K, a new evolution of WAG-9 locomotive has been developed with 12,000 hp.